-- 1. The recommendation portion only of an FCS counselor's report or a non-confidential, private counselor's report may be attached as an exhibit to an order or judgment when the court has adopted the recommendation as its order.
-No other portion of the report may be attached to the order. - 2.
+- 1. Only the recommendation portion of an FCS counselor's report or a non-confidential, private counselor's report may be attached as an exhibit to an order or judgment when the court has adopted the recommendation as its order.
+No other portion of the report may be attached to the order. - D. Mandatory Forms.
 All orders and judgments, whether contested or by stipulation, must include all applicable Judicial Council mandatory forms.
+All judgment packets should include a Judgment Checklist (form FL-182).
+The parties are encouraged to indicate on the FL-182 what date the previously submitted documents were filed or to include a courtesy copy for the court's review.